Some of our most frequently asked questions…..

 Our facilities have been carefully designed with the mobility impaired visitor in mind.
 We are proud to boast a specially designed coach called Petros, which is fitted with ramped wheelchair access, wide aisles, moveable seating and an accessible toilet.
 Petros is included in many of our trains, but please do get in touch with us if you need assistance.

-Some of our other carriages have ramped access too and there is full wheelchair access to the Shop, Station Refreshment Rooms and Colonel Stephens Railway Museum at Tenterden Town Station.
+Some of our other carriages have ramped access too and there is full wheelchair access to the Shop and Colonel Stephens Railway Museum at Tenterden Town Station.

-We recommend that visitors with special needs or specific requirements telephone our Booking Office (01580 765155 Mon-Fri 09:30 – 17:00; Sat & Sun 09:30 – 13:00) for friendly assistance: accommodation may be reserved by telephone on any train service at no additional cost.
+We recommend that visitors with special needs or specific requirements telephone our Booking Office (01580 765155) for friendly assistance: accommodation may be reserved by telephone on any train service at no additional cost.

 Do steam locos operate the timetable every day?

-Our volunteers make every effort to run to the timetable as advertised.
-However heritage steam engines can be unpredictable.
+Some trains consist of heritage diesel powered stock.
+These trains are marked accordingly in our timetables and our volunteers make every effort to run to the timetable as advertised.
+Heritage steam engines can be unpredictable however.
 If a loco breaks down we will always do our best to provide a replacement service, but this may be diesel hauled as it takes many hours to raise steam on another loco.
 Please refer to our Terms & Conditions

 During long periods of hot weather, we may need to add a diesel engine to a steam service so that it does not have to work as hard, reducing the risk of a lineside fire.
 During extreme hot weather we may be required to replace steam locos with diesel haulage to prevent the risk of fire.
 Follow us on social media (links at the top of this page) for the latest updates.